Azure/iot-edge-v1/bindings/java/devdoc/java_binding_hld.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To simplify this, the Azure IoT Gateway SDK provides an abstract `GatewayModule`
+The implementaion of `IGatewayModule` should save the moduleAddr and broker arguments from `create` method in order to use them later to send messages to gateway.
-class which implements the `IGatewayModule` interface.
+To simplify this, the Azure IoT Gateway SDK provides an abstract `GatewayModule` class which implements the `IGatewayModule` interface.
 Module-implementers
-should extend this abstract class when creating a module.
+may extend this abstract class when creating a module.
+If the module extends the `GatewayModule` class the constructor calls `create` method.